A Hearty, Healthy & Zesty Soup using 2 cups of diced freshly roasted turkey from your Thanksgiving feast. Make again using leftover chicken!

 - 1 teaspoon cornstarch

 - 4 tablespoons fresh parsley leaves, chopped, for garnish

 - ½ teaspoon ground pink peppercorns, for garnish

 Add all the broth to a 4 – 6 quart non-reactive, heavy soup pot.

 Bring to a boil.
 Add the rice, stir well and bring back to a boil.

 Cover and lower heat to a simmer.
 Cook for 10 minutes.
+(Will be partially cooked.)

 In the meantime beat eggs well until very frothy.

 HINT: add the eggs to a mini food processor and pulse until very frothy for best results.